Hyperbolic 3-manifolds and Cluster Algebras: Introduction

-The correspondence between cluster $y$-variables and shape parameters has been known (at least implicitly) in the literature, for example in the context of thermodynamics Bethe Ansatz (TBA) and their associated $T$- and $Y$-systems.
-Let us clarify the similarities and the differences between our results and earlier results.

-The relation between TBA and hyperbolic $3$-manifolds has been known for more than fifteen years (\cite{TBA}).
-The dilogarithm identity associated to the TBA of type $A_N$ was shown by computing the volume of a hyperbolic $3$-manifold with different tetrahedron decompositions.
-For example, the $A_2$ TBA gives the pentagon identity corresponding to the 2-3 Pachner move (Figure \ref{fig_pentagon}).
-This was well before the invention of cluster algebras, but formulated in modern language, $y$-variables appear as the shape parameters of tetrahedra.

-More recently it was found that cluster algebras have deep relationship with TBAs.
-In fact, periodicities of $T$-, $Y$-systems and dilogarithm identities associated to TBAs are shown by using cluster algebras (\cite{keller-periodicity,nakanishi-periodicity}).

-Our setting is similar to this TBA setting in several respects; for example, in both cases we start from a quiver and come back to the original quiver after a sequence of mutations.
-We call this condition {\it the quiver periodicity}.
-However, there are important differences between (a) the earlier setups concerning TBA nd (b) our settings.
-This could be stated in several different languages:
+\begin{rem} There is a known relation between cluster transformations and integrable systems \cite{FZ_Ysystem,Keller_periodicity,Nakanishi_id,kedem}.
+With this, our theorem, which connects cluster transformations to $3$-manifolds, gives a natural explanation for mysterious and interesting relations between $3$-manifolds and conformal field theories/integrable systems, originally found in \cite{GT,NahmRT,Dupont}.
+We illustrate this point by an example in the final subsection (the corresponding $3$-manifold is not hyperbolic).

-\begin{itemize} \item We have the periodicity conditions on the cluster $y$-variables both in (a) and in (b).
-However, in (a), periodicity is imposed as identities of rational functions on $y_i$'s ({\it cluster periodicity}), whereas in (b) we solve the periodicity equations to determine values of $y_i$ ({\it shape parameter periodicity}), which in turn determines the hyperbolic structure of the mapping tori.
+The differences between the two setups, (a) integrable systems and (b) hyperbolic $3$-manifolds, can be stated in several different languages: \begin{itemize} \item We have periodicity conditions on the cluster $y$-variables both in (a) and in (b).
+However, in (a), periodicity is imposed as identities of rational functions on $y_i$'s, whereas in (b) we solve the periodicity equations to determine values of $y_i$, which in turn determines the hyperbolic structure of the mapping tori.

-\item In (a), the product of the quantum dilogarithms associated to the sequence of mutations equal to $1$ (quantum dilogarithm identity \cite{keller-q-dilog}).
+\item In (a), the product of the quantum dilogarithms associated to the sequence of mutations is equal to $1$ (quantum dilogarithm identity \cite{keller-q-dilog}).
 In (b), the product gives a non-trivial action of the mapping class in the quantum Teichm\"{u}ller theory.
-This is the difference already explained in the previous subsection.
-In the latter case, the quantum dilogarithm identity guarantees the independence of the product from the choice of the sequence of flips which realizes the mapping class.

-\item In terms of surface triangulations and flips, in (a) we get the original triangulation (up to a permutation of vertices) after a sequence of mutations, while in (b) we get the original triangulation pulled back by the mapping class.
+\item In terms of surface triangulations and flips, after a sequence of flips, in (a) we get the original triangulation (up to a permutation of vertices), while in (b) we get the original triangulation pulled back by the mapping class.

 \item A mutation provides a derived equivalence of $3$-dimensional Calabi-Yau categories associated to quivers with potential (\cite{dong-keller}).
 In (a), the composition of the derived equivalences is an identity functor, while in (b) it gives the action of the mapping class on the derived category (see \cite{MCG_DT}).